-Each year we are required to let you know the financial position of your pension scheme.
-This Summary Funding Statement gives you a financial update as at 31 December 2020.
+Each year we produce a summary report to let you know the financial position of your pension scheme.
+This Summary Funding Statement gives you a financial update as at 31 December 2023.

 Our independent advisers, LCP, help us monitor the pension scheme's finances.
 A full valuation, which is a thorough and independent review of the financial position takes place every three years.